Miaye-stone/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. James Bond - a script that sets the permission to the file hello
 9. John Doe - a script that sets the mode of the file hello
 10. Look in the mirror - a script that sets the mode of the file hello the same as olleh’s mode.
+11. Directories - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.